 Instant Pot Egg Bites are super easy and fun to make in the pressure cooker.
 They are delicious and are the perfect addition to your breakfast menu.
+Also, check out the short video tutorial attached below!

 The Best Instant Pot Egg Bites